Business Travel Documents

 Broadly, your responsibilities are:

-- Ensure you meet your obligations under the HSWA to mitigate health and safety risks and protect their workers from them, so far as is reasonably practicable.
+- Ensure you meet your obligations under the HSWA to mitigate health and safety risks and protect workers from them, so far as is reasonably practicable.

 - Develop a plan with your employees for likely scenarios in respect to COVID-19 in your workplace.